 While the variety is nice, it should be stated that this challenge is not for the weak of heart, something I learned the hard way.
 Ting offers more than a dozen different programs, but the 2 Weeks Shred is regarded as one of the most arduous.
 Her longer challenges, which stretch between three and four weeks, offer a slower start, and each day’s workout ultimately builds up in intensity.

 With the challenge I chose, the intensity starts high given the shorter time frame.
-Thankfully Ting offers substitutions in most videos, which can be a gift if you’re not feeling particularly strong on any other given day.
+Thankfully Ting offers substitutions in most videos, which can be a gift if you’re not feeling particularly strong on any given day.
 Plus, she also includes optional pre- and post-workout videos to help you stretch out and mitigate any potential aches.
 Though these videos are optional, they are not to be missed.

 The videos are a mix of HIIT and cardio Pilates that are explicitly focused on core, arm, and waist-nipping routines.
 Ting developed it as a "shed" program to help participants lose weight, though my goal was simply to feel good in my own body.
 While mountain climbers and burpees aren’t new to me, the thought of working through them for more than 10 seconds usually pains me.
 But Ting acts as a friendly personal trainer.
 She makes sure that your form is correct, your core is engaged, and you don’t give up.